ABkukadiya/Lottery-Game/README.md

-Lottery Game :
+# Lottery Game
-Welcome to the Lottery Game repository!
+*Welcome to the Lottery Game repository!
 This project is a simple lottery game where users can purchase tickets and stand a chance to win by matching a randomly generated 4-digit number.

-How It Works :
+# How It Works
-When a user purchases a ticket, the game generates a random 4-digit number.
+*When a user purchases a ticket, the game generates a random 4-digit number.
 If the user's ticket matches the generated number under certain conditions, they win; otherwise, they're encouraged to try again next time.

 Game Rules :
 Each ticket purchased generates a unique 4-digit number.